sobirjonovme/WebNyx/README.md

 ### Unit Tests

 The recommended way of writing unit tests is with [pytest](https://docs.pytest.org/en/latest/).
-There are two built in fixtures that you may want to use when writing unit tests with PyFrameUz.
-The first one is `app` which is an instance of the main `API` class:
+There are two built in fixtures that you may want to use when writing unit tests with WebNyx.
+The first one is `app` which is an instance of the main `WebNyxApp` class:

 ```python
 import pytest